Fatou H. Jobe

 Research Description

-My research examines the socio-environmental dynamics of large-scale fisheries projects in The Gambia; I study how these projects impact livelihoods and ecosystems.
+My research examines the socio-environmental dynamics of large-scale fisheries projects in The Gambia, focusing on how they impact livelihoods and ecosystems.

 Education